driessene/acoustic_camera/readme.md

 - spherical_position - np.array: A tuple holding (r, inclination, azimuth) position

 ## WaveVector
-Holds wavevector.
-Remember to always pass (kx, ky, kz).
-If you want to pass (wavenumber, inclincation, azimuth), which is more common, translate using spherical_to_cartesian inside the declaration.
+Holds a wavevector.
+Always pass (kx, ky, kz) in units of angular wavenumber.
+If you want to pass (angular wavenumber, inclincation, azimuth), which is more common, translate using spherical_to_cartesian inside the declaration.

 ### Properties
 - k - np.array: A numpy array holding (kx, ky, kz)